Chart Color Schemes

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The suburb of Chidlow has an income level above the national average, as per the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Chidlow is $54,632, with an average income of $77,628.
-These figures compare to those for Greater Perth, which are $60,748 and $80,248 respectively.
-Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $59,888 (median) and $85,096 (average).
-According to the 2021 Census figures, household, family, and personal incomes in Chidlow are at the 57th percentile nationally.
-The income distribution shows that the $1,500 - $2,999 bracket is dominant, with 32.5% of residents (705 people) falling into this category, similar to the broader area where 32.0% occupy this bracket.
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 65th percentile.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 5th decile.
+Chidlow suburb's median income among taxpayers was $54,632 in financial year 2023.
+The average income stood at $77,628 during the same period.
+These figures are higher compared to Greater Perth's median of $60,748 and average of $80,248 respectively.
+Based on a 9.62% growth in wages since financial year 2023, estimated incomes as of September 2025 would be approximately $59,888 (median) and $85,096 (average).
+According to the 2021 Census, incomes in Chidlow cluster around the 57th percentile nationally.
+The income distribution shows that 32.5% of residents fall within the $1,500 - $2,999 bracket, which is similar to the broader area's 32.0%.
+High housing costs consume 15.3% of income in Chidlow.
+Despite this, disposable income remains at the 65th percentile nationally.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income